Meet Our Board of Directors

-In order to reduce pressure on public food supplies during the first and second World Wars, people in Canada, the U.S.A., Great Britain, France and Germany would use public spaces and their own yards to grow fruits and vegetables.
-Not only did these gardens, known as Victory Gardens, contribute to the war effort, they also provided an opportunity to instill an important sense of community when the world needed it most.
+During the first and second World Wars, people in Canada, the U.S.A., Great Britain, France and Germany would use public spaces and their own yards to grow food.
+These were known as Victory Gardens and contributed to the war effort and instilled an important sense of community when the world needed it most.

 The seeds of Hamilton Victory Gardens were planted in 2011, the vision of Hamilton residents Bill and Judy Wilcox.
 They believed that the dozens of empty city lots lying unused in our city could become sustainable sources of food in a community where too many go hungry or do not have the proper nutritious food supply.

-As of January, 2016, Hamilton Victory Gardens “has grown” (pardon the pun) to a total of 15 garden sites and 661 raised beds (equivalent size of 4 ft. by 16 ft.).
-The 1000’s of pounds of fresh produce harvested each year have been donated to 13 local food banks and food programs including Good Shepherd, Mission Services, Neighbour-to-Neighbour, and Living Rock.
+As of January, 2020, Hamilton Victory Gardens has grown to a total of 12 garden sites and 661 raised beds (equivalent size of 4 ft. by 16 ft.).
+The 1000’s of pounds of fresh produce harvested each year are donated to local food banks and food programs including Good Shepherd, Mission Services, Neighbour-to-Neighbour, The King’s Way Outreach, Dream Center and Living Rock.